De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Context Reduction and the Admissibility of Co-rules

 \subsection{Cut elimination as co-rule elimination}

-For every rule there is a \textit{co-rule}.
-For a rule of the form $P \longrightarrow Q$, the corresponding co-rule is of the form $\co{Q} \longrightarrow \co{P}$.
+For a rule of the form $\vcenter{\infer{P}{Q}}$, there is a corresponding \textit{co-rule} of the form $\vcenter{\infer{\co{Q}}{\co{P}}}$, where premise and conclusion are interchanged and each formula is dualised using negation.
 The rules \textit{switch}, \textit{fresh} and \textit{new wen} are their own co-rules.
-Also the co-rule of the \textit{medial new} rule is an instance of the \textit{medial wen} rule.
-All other rules give rise to distinct co-rules, as presented in Figure~\ref{figure:co-rules}.
+Also the co-rule of the \textit{medial new} rule is an instance of the \textit{suspend} rule.
+All other rules give rise to distinct co-rules, presented in Figure~\ref{figure:co-rules}.
+Note co-rules with no role in cut elimination are ommitted from the figure.